NREL/OpenStudio-ERI/docs/source/software_connection.rst

 Any space type that borders the ground should include an ``Enclosure/Slabs/Slab`` surface with the appropriate ``InteriorAdjacentTo``.
 This includes basements, crawlspaces (even when there are dirt floors -- use zero for the ``Thickness``), garages, and slab-on-grade foundations.

 A primary input for a slab is its ``ExposedPerimeter``.
 The exposed perimeter should include any slab length that falls along the perimeter of the building's footprint (i.e., is exposed to ambient conditions).
 So, a basement slab edge adjacent to a garage or crawlspace, for example, should not be included.

 Vertical insulation adjacent to the slab can be described by a ``PerimeterInsulation/Layer/NominalRValue`` and a ``PerimeterInsulationDepth``.

 Horizontal insulation under the slab can be described by a ``UnderSlabInsulation/Layer/NominalRValue``.
 The insulation can either have a depth (``UnderSlabInsulationWidth``) or can span the entire slab (``UnderSlabInsulationSpansEntireSlab``).

+For foundation types without walls, the ``DepthBelowGrade`` field must be provided.
+For foundation types with walls, the slab's position relative to grade is determined by the ``FoundationWall/DepthBelowGrade`` values.

 Windows
 *******